 Theme Class number of times Description Fundamentals of Basic notions in continuous optimization such as global and local minima, nonlinear 2 convex sets and functions, gradients and Hessian matrices of multivariate optimization functions.
-Method of Posic unconstrained entimization methods such as steepest descent method unconstrained 2 Basic unconstrained optimization methods such as steepest descent method, optimization Newton's method, quasi-Newton methods, conjugate gradient method.
+Method of Basic unconstrained optimization methods such as steepest descent method, unconstrained 2 optimization Newton's method, quasi-Newton methods, conjugate gradient method.
 Optimality Optimality conditions for constrained optimization problems, called conditions and 2 Karush-Kuhn-Tucker conditions, as well as the second-order optimality duality conditions and Lagrangian duality theory.
-Methods of Posic methods of constrained entimization such as populty methods and constrained 1 Basic methods of constrained optimization such as penalty methods and optimization sequential quadratic programing methods.
+Methods of Design with the of a sector in a dentity is still a such as more than with the and constrained 1 Basic methods of constrained optimization such as penalty methods and optimization sequential quadratic programing methods.
 Combinatorial 1 Typical combinatorial optimization problems such as traveling salesman optimization 1 problem and knapsack problem, and their computational complexity.
-Branch-and-bound Basic exact solution strategies for combinatorial optimization such as method and dynamic 2 branch-and-bound method and dynamic programming. programming oranch-and-bound method and dynamic programming.
+Branch-and-bound Design anost a slution strategies for combinatorial antimization method and dynamic 2 Basic exact solution strategies for combinatorial optimization such as programming branch-and-bound method and dynamic programming.
 Approximation 3 Approximation algorithms for hard combinatorial optimization problems, and algorithms 3 their theoretical performance guarantees.
 Summary and review 1 Summary and review.
 Confirmation of achievement level.

-【Textbook(supplemental)】 M. Fukushima, Introduction to Mathematical Programming: New Edition (in Japanese), Asakura Shoten;
+【Textbook(supplemental)】 M. Fukushima, Introduction to Mathematical Programming: New Edition (in Japanese), Asakura Shoten ;